-To protect the environment, the Plastic Free July promotes conscious handling of (disposable) plastic.
+In order to protect the environment, Plastic Free July promotes the conscious use of (single-use) plastic.
 Take on the global challenge!

 Author: House of Eden

 Happy Plastic Free July!
 Rethinking time, taking on a challenge and actively promoting environmental protection.
 Plastic-free July is about deliberately avoiding the use of (disposable) plastic, i.e. plastics that are not biodegradable, for the whole month.
 Those who take on this challenge join a global movement and, together with more than two million people worldwide, can be part of the solution to the problem of plastic pollution.

 The relevance of Plastic Free July

 It's no secret that plastic waste pollutes our cities, forests and especially our seas and oceans.
 Rather, it is an omnipresent topic that is discussed in the media.
 And for good reason: plastic threatens ecosystems that cause biodiversity greenhouse emissions and can have a negative impact on human health.

 Although it is in our hands to stop pollution from plastic waste, current figures speak against our sense of responsibility.
 According to Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) 300 million tons of plastic are produced annually, in Germany alone the per capita consumption is 39 kilograms.
 No wonder there MikroPlastik For example, it is contained in common care products and gets into the sewers and finally into the sea through daily washing of the face.

 Symbol of environmental protection: The Plastic Free July Foundation